browserengineering/book/book/invalidation.md

 ========================

-Layout for `LineLayout`, `TextLayout`, and `EmbedLayout` and its classes works a little differently.
+Layout for `LineLayout`, `TextLayout`, and `EmbedLayout` and its subclasses works a little differently.
 Yes, each of these layout objects has `x`, `y`, and `height` fields.
 But they also compute `font` fields and have `get_ascent` and `get_descent` methods that are called by other layout objects.
 We'll protect all of these.[^dps] Since